ZeltRblx/Universal-FOV-Changer/index.md

 You do need a pretty decent executor to run this.

 If the "Copy Discord Link" button does not work for you, your executor does not support "setclipboard", consider using KRNL or Evon. <br />
-You have the discord invite link all the way down of this README too.
+You can find the discord invite link all the way down to credits as well.

 ### Why should you choose our script?